 For Drivers

-Also known as “pay-how-you-drive” or “pay-as-you-drive”, Usage Based Insurance (UBI) is a type of auto insurance which evaluates your driving habits to determine if you’re eligible for discounted rates or rewards.
+Also known as “pay-how-you-drive” or “pay-as-you-drive”, Usage Based Insurance (UBI) is a type of auto insurance that evaluates your driving habits to determine if you’re eligible for discounted rates or rewards.

-The objective of UBI programs is to encourage and reward safe driving habits and reduce the frequency and severity of accidents on Alberta roads.
+The objective of UBI programs is to encourage and reward safe driving habits, as well as reduce the frequency and severity of accidents on Alberta roads.

 In Alberta, some insurance companies offer drivers the opportunity to earn discounts or rewards based on their driving habits.
 Think of it as an incentive to be safer behind the wheel.